dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-12-18-a-vision-for-a-value-enabled-web.md

 -   Keep exit costs low.
 -   Build on sats, not IOUs.

-[^fn-bitcoin-only]: Bitcoin is [unique](https://bitcoin-resources.com/articles/#bitcoins-uniqueness), and the only sound money in cyberspace we have.
+[^fn-bitcoin-only]: Bitcoin is [unique](https://bitcoin-resources.com/articles/#bitcoins-uniqueness), as it is the only reliable and battle-tested money that is natively digital and has an unbroken track record when it comes ot the integrity of its monetary policy.
+No other money can claim this.
+Consequently, bitcoin is the only sound money in cyberspace.

 Businesses should not spend their time role-playing as credit institutions.
 In the best case, they shouldn\'t have to know who their